Preface: Why This Collection Matters and How to Use It

 “The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.” — Isaac Asimov

 At Uplift, we believe that wisdom matters.
-That’s why we’re helping families explore the wisest selections from traditions around the world.
+That’s why we’re helping families explore the wisest selections from traditions around the world in this wisdom library.

 Like any virtue, wisdom can be tricky to define because so many people disagree about what it means.

 And yet, most people generally agree that wisdom entails:

 - Forethought: Choosing what brings joy even when it’s difficult

 - Humility: Recognizing that even the most strongly held assumptions can be wrong

 - Moderation: Following the middle way between extremes

-Human beings have celebrated wisdom for thousands of years through mythology, scripture, fables, parables, history, dialogue, and more.
+Human beings have celebrated wisdom for thousands of years through mythology, scripture, fables, parables, history, poetry, and more.